The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 1. Hancock Headshots (Lisa Hancock) — Brooklyn

-Best for: actors at every level who want headshots built on casting strategy, not just great light — from your very first shots to a working-actor refresh.
+Best for: actors at every level who want headshots built on casting strategy, not just great lighting — from your very first shots to a working-actor refresh.
+Also particularly skilled at quieting your anxiety, creating a warm, welcoming set.

-This is my studio and I’ll let my track record speak for itself.
-I’ve been photographing actors since 2006 — twenty years of watching what actually books work in New York’s casting rooms.
-My photographs have appeared in The New York Times, US Weekly, Harpers Bazaar, Deadline.com, People.com, Playbill, and Backstage to name a few.
+I’ve been photographing actors since 2006 — twenty years of watching what actually books work for my clients in New York’s casting rooms.
+My photographs have appeared in The New York Times, US Weekly, Harpers Bazaar, and Playbill to name just a few.
 My clients range from performers getting their very first headshots to Tony-nominated veterans, and I come recommended by leading acting coaches, from HB Studio to private salons, as well as agents and managers across the city.
 Referrals from people who look at thousands of headshots a year are the highest compliment in this business, and they’re the foundation mine is built on.

 See the work at hancockheadshots.com.